 To be awarded this interdisciplinary minor, a student must:

-- Achieve a grade no lower than a C in all certificate courses.
+- Achieve a grade no lower than a C in all minor courses.

-- Earn an overall cumulative grade point average of 2.33 in all certificate courses.
+- Earn an overall cumulative grade point average of 2.33 in all minor courses.

 - Complete two core courses: BI 205 Biosphere at Risk and PO 108 Politics of the Environment or PO 260 Theories and Ideologies in Environmental Politics.